chronicle95/FemtoC/README.md

 `$ ./cc`

-You can pipeline the source into the compiler:
+Pipeline the source into the compiler:

 `$ cat <filename> | ./cc`